California Assembly Bill 1084 (2021): As proposed legislation

-Bill 1084 was supported by the Consumer Federation of California on the grounds that it would benefit consumers by facilitating easier comparison of similar products.
-It was opposed by various business groups which expressed opposition to additional government regulation, as well as various conservative groups; the Capitol Resource Institute characterized the proposed legislation as "[overstepping] the natural process of the free market", while the president of the conservative California Family Council said that it would "force retailers to espouse government-approved messages about gender" and was therefore "a violation of free speech".
+Assembly Bill 1084 was supported by the Consumer Federation of California on the grounds that it would benefit consumers by facilitating easier comparison of similar products.
+The bill was opposed by various business groups which expressed opposition to additional government regulation, as well as various conservative groups; the Capitol Resource Institute characterized the proposed legislation as "[overstepping] the natural process of the free market", while the president of the conservative California Family Council said that it would "force retailers to espouse government-approved messages about gender" and was therefore "a violation of free speech".
 The Pacific Justice Institute stated that it would "impose a de-gendered ideology and viewpoint on retailers".

 The editorial board of the Los Angeles Times published an article arguing that the state legislature should not be focusing on "rearranging the toy shelves in major retail chains".
 The article stated that other tasks such as adapting to climate change, preventing wildfires in California, and resolving issues with education during the COVID-19 pandemic should instead be the priorities of the legislature.
 While noting that "it’s a great idea for stores to create toy sections where boys don’t feel odd for choosing a baby doll and girls feel welcome to take home a toy truck", the editorial board described the bill as "nannyish overreach" that represented "another inch in the Legislature’s mission creep from public policymaker to private overseer".